-A Vietnamese woman visiting her ex-husband's family in Denmark remembers the many men she's loved in her life.
+A Vietnamese woman visiting her ex-husband's family in the Netherlands remembers the many men she's loved in her life.

 At fourteen I fell in love with a man, a writer, older than me by thirteen years, already with a family.
 He resembled a young Anthony Perkins, that guitar-playing wanderer who roams the forest and happens upon the doe eyes of Audrey Hepburn in the foliage.
 At twenty-one I lost my virgin body to a person who specialized in the old lục bát verse, older than me by fifteen years, also like Anthony Perkins, also with a wife, an army officer with an overbite, penetrating eyes and a voice that stirred emotion like Nguyễn Đình Toàn in his radio program Musical Themes that ran Thursday nights at 11pm.
 After that worthless memory, I continued to have romantic relations with various married men, each one further from my generation, completely driven by circumstances, in no way planned.
 Following the officer was an aging writer devoted to new Romanticism, meaning he had a gift for description of narrow and elaborate twentieth-century spaces and detailing the surreal mental states of ageless characters.
 At this point, the objects of my love changed nationalities.
 Verdelli was cultural attaché of the Italian Embassy in Saigon, older than me by seventeen years, with a wife, two children.
 A statue with Mediterranean skin, a voice like Julio Iglesias, and a complete collection of Modigliani and Buffet, unfortunately all reproductions.
 It was the swanlike necks of women in those paintings that drew him to mine.
 I eventually grew tired of the shadows that haunted such adventures, and in sober reflection now, I can see the products of Western trends at that time.
 I left the city for the lonelier countryside because I thought I was mature enough to be away from the messiness of big cities.
 But it was in the countryside where I encountered yet another writer, older than me by twenty years, with a wife and a flock of children to raise.
 As it happens, this man was a great love, even with nothing attractive about him except for his silence.
 It was that mute thunderstorm of his that captivated me like nothing else.